School code: 3962

 The final Master's exam will be a comprehensive oral defense.
-This exam will be conducted through Live Streaming.
-The oral defense will take place during July of the candidate’s capstone course.
-Questions related to your work in the program will test your preparation and ability to synthesize and practically apply information obtained from your courses, self-directed study and project experiences.
-The purpose of the exam is a checkpoint to assure that you have acquired the critically required skills and knowledge specified in the Instructional Technology program competencies.
+This exam will be conducted through live-streaming.
+The oral defense will take place during the candidate’s capstone course.
+Questions related to the work in the program will test the candidate's preparation and ability to synthesize and practically apply information obtained from courses, self-directed study, and project experiences.
+The purpose of the exam is a checkpoint to assure that candidates have acquired the critically required skills and knowledge specified in the Instructional Technology program competencies.

 Henderson, Tennessee (Oct.
 29, 2018) - Freed-Hardeman University recently inducted 18 students into the Alpha Chi National Honor Scholarship Society.

 Scott Hamilton talks with FHU student athletes in a private session before the main speech #FHUBenefitDinner